onzfonz/comp227/src/content/1/en/part1c.md

 > ![screenshot of re-renders error](../../images/1/5c.png)
 >
 > What's going on?
-> The problems section in Webstorm (lower right) hints at the issue, as it says: *`Type void is not assignable to MouseEventHandler<HTMLButtonElement>`*.
+> The problems section in WebStorm (lower right) hints at the issue, as it says: *`Type void is not assignable to MouseEventHandler<HTMLButtonElement>`*.
 > An event handler is supposed to be either a **function** or a **function reference**, and when we write:
 >
 > ```js